 There are a lot of misperceptions among young men and women about starting a career in the construction industry.
 Although the majority of millennials find the industry to be a last resort for a job, there are actually several lucrative positions that applicants could fill with either a brief apprenticeship or limited professional experience in their selected field.

-As construction industry employers and construction lawyers in Mobile, Alabama, we need to do our best to recruit young men and women into the construction industry.
+As construction industry employers and Birmingham construction lawyers, we need to do our best to recruit young men and women into the construction industry.
 With labor shortages and a significant portion of the workforce set to retire in the next decade, we need to show the future generation of skilled workers the roadmap to success in the construction field.

 In this three-part article, we will first focus on profitable occupations every home or business relies on for service and repair.
 In the second section, we will feature positions specifically for construction building sites.
 In the final section, we will focus on some highly skilled tradesmen positions for young professionals that want to prosper in a specialized field.